-APEX Geoscience Ltd. (APEX) was retained during 2006 as consultants by Shear Minerals Ltd. (Shear) on behalf of 977554 Alberta Ltd. (Alberta Ltd.) to compile all existing geological and geophysical data for the Liege and Legend properties and for the preparation of an independent evaluation of the potential of the properties to host diamondiferous kimberlites.
-Shear's properties, currently held by 977554 Alberta Ltd., are comprised of 11 mineral permits and 61,952 hectares (153,086 acres), which are 370 km northeast of Edmonton.
-Shear's properties cover portions of Townships 90 to 91, Ranges 23 to 25, Townships 91 to 92, Ranges 14 to 17 and Townships 93 to 94, Range 14, west of the 4th meridian.
-During the 2006 program Shear spent a total of \$70,963.20 (not including GST) on exploration on the Liege Property, the subject of this report.
-Exploration on the Liege property by APEX during the spring of 2006 consisted of an airborne geophysical program, which delineated eleven anomalies.
+APEX Geoscience Ltd. (APEX) was retained during 2006 as consultants by Shear Minerals Ltd. (Shear) on behalf of 977554 Alberta Ltd. to compile all existing geological and geophysical data for the Liege East (previously referred to as the Legend Property) and Liege West properties and for the preparation of an independent evaluation of the potential of the properties to host diamondiferous kimberlites.
+The Liege West property, currently held by Shear, 977554 Alberta Ltd, and Geolink Exploration Ltd and is comprised of 19 permits encompassing 144,814.02 Ha (357 843 acres), which are 370 km northeast of Edmonton.
+Shear's properties cover portions of Townships 89 to 92, Ranges 23 to 25, west of the 4th meridian and portions of Townships 89 to 92, Range 01, west of the 5th meridian.
+During the 2006-2007 program Shear spent a total of \$7,807.42 (not including GST) on exploration at the Liege West Property.
+The report covers only two permits, the permits owned by 977554 Alberta Ltd. Exploration on the Liege West property by APEX and Shear during the fall of 2007 consisted of ground checks to determine whether the targets were culture in preparation for drill testing for two Seismic targets A and B.

 The regional setting in the Buffalo Head Hills area is considered favourable for the presence of diamondiferous kimberlites.
-The Liege permits are underlain by Early Proterozoic to Archean basement of the Buffalo Head Craton.
+The Liege West permits are underlain by Early Proterozoic to Archean basement of the Buffalo Head Craton.
 The local bedrock geology and the underlying Archean to Proterozoic crystalline basement in association with deep seated, penetrative structures, such as the Peace River Arch, likely provided a favourable environment for the ascent of kimberlitic magmas in the Buffalo Head Hills region.
 The regional cratonic setting is also considered favourable for the formation and preservation of diamonds in the upper mantle and their transport to surface in kimberlitic magma during periodic tectonic activity associated with movement along the Peace River Arch.

 To date, previous exploration work by other companies recovered a number of diamond indicator minerals from glacial outwash gravel, recent fluvial gravel and till on and around Shear's properties.
 The importance of these indicator minerals is unknown due to the presence of variable thicknesses of glacial drift and the poor sampling density.
-A limited number of samples collected from and around the Liege property have yielded significant numbers of indicator minerals including olivine, pyrope garnet, chromite and picroilmenite.
-Therefore there is a strong likelihood that undiscovered kimberlites exist on or to the north of the Liege property.
+A limited number of samples collected from and around the Liege West property have yielded significant numbers of indicator minerals including olivine, pyrope garnet, chromite and picroilmenite.
+Therefore there is a strong likelihood that undiscovered kimberlites exist on or to the north of the Liege West property.
 The diamond potential of the Shear properties cannot be fully assessed with the limited amount of sampling that has been conducted to date.
-However, several airborne surveys were conducted and have delineated five targets in total on both the Liege and Legend properties.
-A review of all the existing and available airborne magnetic and electromagnetic data for the Liege property resulted in the identification of eleven magnetic anomalies that warrant follow-up exploration.
+However, several airborne surveys were conducted and have delineated four priority targets for follow up in total on both the Liege West and Liege East properties.